 Risk management and internal control systems

-The Audit Committee reviewed AkzoNobel’s overall approach to governance, risk management and internal control framework, its processes, outcomes, financial reporting and disclosures.
-Regular updates were received from the Board of Management, the Executive Committee, the Auditors and functions in this regard.
-The Audit Committee was also provided with comprehensive risk and internal control reporting during the year.
+The Audit Committee reviewed AkzoNobel’s overall approach to governance, risk management and internal controls, its processes, outcomes, financial reporting and disclosures.
+Regular updates were received from auditors and functions in this regard, and the Audit Committee was provided with a comprehensive risk and internal control report during the year.

-During the year, the Audit Committee approved the internal audit plan and strategy based on assessments of risk and control processes, and agreed on the budget and resource requirements for the department.
-The Audit Committee also met independently with the Corporate Director of Internal Audit during the year and discussed the results of the audits performed.
-In 2016, the Audit Committee was satisfied with the effectiveness of the Internal Audit function.
+The Internal Auditor presents all main audit findings to the Audit Committee and discusses the progress of the audit plan.
+During the year, the Audit Committee approved the internal audit plan and strategy of the Internal Audit function, and agreed on the budget and resource requirements for the function.
+The Audit Committee also met separately with the Internal Auditor during the year to discuss the results of the audits performed and the status of the follow-up on action plans identified.
+In 2017, the Audit Committee was satisfied with the effectiveness of the Internal Audit function.

 Results and financial statements

-Before each publication of the quarterly results and annual financial statements, the Audit Committee reviewed the financial results.
-The Audit Committee also reviewed the interim and final dividend proposals and reports and press releases to be published.
-These were reviewed in addition to the work undertaken by the company’s Disclosure Committee in reviewing the company’s disclosures of potentially price sensitive information.
-Based on these discussions, advice was provided by the Audit Committee to the Supervisory Board in regard to the publications and disclosures, and to the interim and final dividends.
-All quarterly and annual releases of financial results and any potentially price sensitive public disclosures are approved by the full Supervisory Board prior to publication and release.
+Before each publication of the quarterly results and the annual financial statements, the Audit Committee reviewed the financial results.
+In addition, the Audit Committee reviewed and commented on the interim and final dividend proposals and on reports and press releases to be published.
+These were reviewed in addition to the work undertaken by the company’s Disclosure Committee in reviewing the company’s disclosure of potentially price sensitive information.
+Based on these discussions, advice was provided by the Audit Committee to the Supervisory Board with regard to the publications and disclosures, and to the interim and final dividends.
+All quarterly or annual releases of financial results, and any potentially price sensitive public disclosures, are approved by the full Supervisory Board prior to publication and release.